What is Morton’s Neuroma?

 Symptoms associated with Morton’s neuroma include a sharp, intermittent pain on the ball of the foot when pressure is placed in this region.
 Many times, a patient will not have any visible symptoms in the area where the pain is coming from.
 Typically, there will not be a lump or mass that can be seen.
 This is because Morton’s neuroma occurs inside the ball of the foot and is a benign condition.
 Many patients also complain of numbness in the toes or a tingling or unpleasant sensation in the toes.

-How to Know I Have Morton’s Neuroma
+How is Morton’s Neuroma Diagnosed?

 Our physicians will conduct a thorough physical examination of the foot and will check for a mass of any kind near and between the toes.
 During the physical exam, he will place pressure on the areas where the pain is occurring and look for evidence of any other condition that might be causing the pain such as a fracture or bruising.
 In most cases, we will order an X-ray to confirm and/or rule out that a fracture is what is causing the pain.
 In most cases, a diagnosis of Morton’s neuroma is accurate once a fracture is ruled out.
 Typically an MRI or higher level imaging is not needed but some cases this may help further diagnose the neuroma.